SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Here are a few tips for getting around San Francisco to some of our top districts.

 Castro: There are a variety of options that will take you to the Castro District.
 The F streetcar is slow, but a fun ride.
 You can also take the faster light rail trains.
-The K, L + M all stop at the Castro Street Station.
+The K, L and M trains all stop at the Castro Street Station.
 The J will stop in the Castro also.

 Civic Center: The Civic Center District also offers a variety of SF transit options.
-You can also take the F streetcar or the K, L, M, N & J light rail trains.
+You can take the F streetcar or the K, L, M, N & J light rail trains.
 This is where you can visit the Asian Art Museum, City Hall, and performing arts options such as the symphony, ballet, theater, or opera.

 Fisherman's Wharf: You can get to Fisherman's Wharf on the F streetcar.
 You can also get here on two of the three cable car lines (Powell/Hyde & Powell/Mason).
 All of these options are a great way for getting around San Francisco and to popular destinations in this district.